-Aber Falls, in the village of Abergwyngregyn, is a waterfall well known as a stunning destination in the Snowdonia National Park.
+The stunning Aber Falls, near the village of Abergwyngregyn, is a well known destination in the Snowdonia National Park.
 Here in the village of Aber we are pleased to be able to welcome 50,000 visitors a year to take the walk up to Aber Falls and beyond into the Carneddau.
-Some drive up and take advantage of one of the two car parks we run (just £2 a day and all funds go to improving amenities in the village), others park in the free car park at the bottom of the village and walk up.
+Some drive up and take advantage of one of the two car parks we run (just £3 a day and all funds go to improving amenities in the village), others park in the free car park at the bottom of the village and walk up.
 Taking this option means you walk past Ty Pwmp, which houses an exhibition of the history of Aber and the Princes of Gwynedd who had a court here.

 Abergwyngregyn has a long and interesting history but is also a thriving village which looks to the future as well as to the past.
 Anafon Hydro, a hydro electric energyscheme to be community owned and run, is the latest venture the village is involved in.
 Villagers, our visitors, and those from further afield, will have the opportunity to be part of the history of Abergwyngregyn by buying shares in Ynni Anafon Energy Cyf, the Independent Provident Society we have set up to run the Anafon Hydro Scheme.
 Find out more by looking at Anafon Hydro on this website.